Sandarmokh: New digs and alternative hypothesis

 Starting in 2016, there were attempts to revise this account of the shootings at Sandarmokh, and claim that among the dead were Soviet POWs shot by the invading Finns in 1941–1944.
 There were newspaper articles and TV broadcasts in Russia; there was also a publication in the Finnish press.
-In the same year, a sexual abuse investigation against Yuri Dmitriyev was launched by authorities.

 The motivation behind this claim and the supposed new evidence were both challenged.
 In a lengthy and detailed investigation, Russian journalist Anna Yarovaya examined the evidence and interviewed historians and those who had found the site.
 She talked to Finnish historians of the Second World War; Irina Flige of the Memorial Society and Sergei Kashtanov, head of the district administration where the killing fields were found.
 She also interviewed Sergei Verigin, one of the Russian historians putting forward the new hypothesis.
 Russian newspapers and television had talked of "thousands" of POWs being shot by the Finns and buried at Sandarmokh: speaking on the record to Yarovaya, Verigin was more cautious and spoke of dozens and hundreds.

 The Karelian edition of the State-run Rossiya TV channel announced briefly on 22 April 2018 that there would be new investigations at Sandarmokh "this summer".

 Agence France-Presse covered later developments in September 2018, citing critics who state that the digs have a political motivation to manipulate public opinion and an attempt to cover up Stalinist crimes.
 The European External Action Service's EUvsDisinfo.eu website has classified the claims that Finns are responsible for the Sandarmokh killings as "pro-Kremlin disinformation".

 The head of the local museum, Serge Koltyrin, was arrested in October 2018, shortly after he publicly criticized the new excavations.
-He was convicted in a closed trial of pedophilia for 9 years in prison.
+He was convicted in a closed trial of pedophilia and sentenced to 9 years in prison.
 In early March 2020, a local court decided to release him due to a terminal illness, however, the prosecutor challenged this decision and Koltyrin died in a prison hospital on 2 April 2020.